-Generally, Angels are genuinely interested in helping businesses to grow.
-They’re prepared to take risks, and of course one day they want to get a significant return for their time and financial investment, however, they may work with a business through several rounds of finance and for several years before exiting.
+Angels are genuinely interested in helping businesses to grow.
+They’re not only prepared to take risks, but actively seek out high risk opportunities, as these represent the best options for exceptional returns.
+While of course one day they want to get a significant return for their time and financial investment, they may work with a business through several rounds of finance and for many years, helping to build value, before exiting.

 Angel investing is not for everyone.
-It can be highly rewarding financially and personally, but takes courage and commitment since it’s very risky – around 50% of Angel investments are written off.
+It can be highly rewarding financially and personally, but takes courage and commitment since it’s very risky – around 70% of Angel investments are written off.
+Just 9% of all investments made provide 80% of all financial returns.
+Understanding how to invest effectively, and having a properly constructed investment strategy are essential.
+These take both training and practical experience to achieve.

 Research has identified that the key motivators for Angel investors are: